-This section is a work in progress and will be developed as CETA discussions continue.
+This section provides and overview of CETA related information.
+It is a work in progress and will be developed as CETA discussions continue.
 There may be some GHG emitting generations (e.g. natural gas peakers) in the BPA non-specified resources (see table below) and we may need to get some RECs to offset.
 Here's the 2018 BPA fuel mix: